TracksApp/tracksapp.github.io/source/index.markdown

 ## Getting Tracks

-You can download a zipped file containing the latest stable version of Tracks by using the 'Download Tracks' button in the sidebar on the right of this page.
-If you'd like to get a development version, or contribute to the project, all the information you need is on the <a href="http://www.getontracks.org/development/">Development page</a>.
+You can download a zipped file containing the latest stable version of Tracks by using the 'Get Tracks' button in the sidebar on the right of this page.
+If you'd like to get a development version, or contribute to the project, all the information you need is on the <a href="/development">Development page</a>.

 ## History